jobint001/Student_analysis/student-behavior-analysis.md

 ## Exploratory Data Analysis

+### Categorical Data Distributions

+- **Gender**: Includes both male (M) and female (F) students, with 175 entries for females.
+- **Nationality and Place of Birth**: Represents a wide range of nationalities and places of birth, indicating diverse cultural backgrounds.
+- **Academic Stages**: Includes lower level, middle school, and high school.
+- **GradeID**: Spans from G-02 to G-12.
+- **SectionID**: Distributed across three sections: A, B, and C.
+- **Topic**: Covers subjects like IT, Math, Arabic, Science, English, among others.
+- **Semester**: Covers both the first (F) and second (S) semesters.
+- **Parental Engagement**: Includes metrics like parent answering survey and parental satisfaction with the school.

 The dataset comprises several categorical and numerical features representing different aspects of student behavior and demographics.
 Key findings from the exploratory data analysis include:
 - The dataset contains no missing values, indicating completeness across all features.
 - Numerical features exhibit a wide range of engagement levels among students, with significant variance in behaviors such as raising hands and visiting resources.